Skip to main content

 Category 3: Atlantic International Graduate Program (AIGP)

-• Job offer from a designated employer (any TEER level)
+• Job offer from a designated employer (any TEER level) lasting at least 1 year

-Employer Designation — The Cornerstone of AIP
+Employer Designation: The Cornerstone of AIP

 Key facts about employer designation: